-Then you will have to go back through security to your gate.
+You will then have to go back through security to your gate.
 Often the gates to Acapulco are gate 75 and others in the 70's.
-Also, often the gate is not announced until about 30 minutes before the flight.
+Often the gates are not announced until about 30 minutes before the flight.
 In the past, Aeromexico has been using smaller 45 seat planes on the flight from MEX to ACA, but I hear that is changing to larger planes.
 The small planes all use gate 75 and they bus you to your plane.
 It sounds like this might be changing when the contract with the smaller planes is up.

 If you need to transfer from Terminal 1 to T2 you can do so by Sky Train or by bus.
 You can catch the Sky Train between Puerta 5 and Puerta 6 in Terminal 1.
 Go there and you will see the upstairs escalator to the Sky Train.
 It is free.
 After picking up your baggage (if you are changing from T1 to T2 it's a good idea to use the the baggage handlers with their two wheeled hand trucks to help you find the Sky Train.
 If you want to go by bus, then that is on the main floor outside and those bus stops are marked.

-Villa Aquina is in the most secure neighborhood in Acapulco.
-It is totally fenced and has 24 hour security guards.
-There are two gates to cross to reach the residential area.
+Our new Villa Dos Marías is located in the gated community of the famous Las Brisas.
 We are also in the Acapulco Diamante area, which is one of the best in Acapulco.
 Our guests feel totally comfortable and safe.